zenjen-devs/zenjen-devs.github.io/bio.md

 ### About

 <p align="left">
-Jen specializes in applied data science & AI for complex challenges in engineering and manufacturing.
-With expertise in Python, SQL, and statistical modeling, she has built analytics platforms that drive automation, predictive insights, and strategic operational efficiency across automotive and aerospace industries.
+Jen is a Senior Data Scientist specializing in complex challenges in engineering and manufacturing.
+She specializes in machine learning, predictive modeling, and automation, developing tools that enhance forecasting, efficiency, and operational strategy in aerospace and automotive industries.

   <br>
   <br>

-Jen is a graduate of New York University, where she began her career at BMW developing autonomous features, and then at Rolls-Royce specializing in predictive analytics.
-Jen is currently a Data Scientist at Raytheon Technologies where she leads development of machine learning and forecasting models.
+A graduate of New York University, Jen began her career at BMW, working on vehicle analytics for autonomous systems, and later at Rolls-Royce where she built predictive models for aerospace operations.
+She now leads  development of forecasting models and automation frameworks at Raytheon Technologies.